daniColdeira/test-bcnc-group/README.md

 Concatenated and minified assets served.\
 Open [http://localhost:9000](http://localhost:9000) to view it in your browser.

+Using webpack-dev-serve in the production mode.\
+The page will reload when you make changes.

 ### `npm run devBuild`

 Builds the app for dev to the `build` folder.\